-Professor of Social Work, Falk College of Sport and Human Dynamics
+Professor Emeritus, Falk College of Sport and Human Dynamics

 Alejandro Garcia, Ph.D., currently holds the position of Professor, School of Social Work, Syracuse University, where he has taught in the areas of gerontology, social policy, and human diversity for over 30 years.
 He recently stepped down from the directorship of the School of Social Work.